tucksravin/incidental-fox-productivity/README.md

 ### mvp

-fix dates so that days/times are based on local timezone get time entries to render to the current page, not one behind use todos to fill in the left side of the timeline with time chunks build interface to add times and durations to todoist tasks so they can fill the left side scaffold and implement all database functions in function folder
+catch times that flip over to the next day UTC (for pt, anything after 5pm) use todos to fill in the left side of the timeline with time chunks build interface to add times and durations to todoist tasks so they can fill the left side scaffold and implement all database functions in function folder